elcarp/octokitty/README.md

 - ✅ **Pagination** – Browse through repositories with Next/Previous buttons.
 - ✅ **Language Switcher** – Switch between English 🇬🇧 and a fun cat-themed mode 🐈.

+## 🔑 Environment Variables

+- To use the GitHub API, create a .env.local file and add:
+- NEXT_PUBLIC_GITHUB_TOKEN=your_personal_access_token
+- This ensures authenticated API requests with a higher rate limit.

+## 🛠 Development
+- Modify the main page at app/page.tsx – changes auto-refresh in development.
+- The project uses next/font to optimize and load Geist, a modern font from Vercel.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 💡 Contributing
+👾 Want to improve the project?
+Feel free to open issues, submit PRs, or suggest new features!
+🔗 Happy coding! 🚀🐙🐈